-Presence of a Website

-The website of a political subdivision may be the first point of contact a resident or business may have with local government when an issue arises or information is required.
-This chart shows the percent of political subdivisions with a website in the community compared to those in other Connected communities.
+Presence of a Website The website of a political subdivision may be the first point of contact a resident or business has with local government when an issue arises or information is required.
+This chart shows the percentage of political subdivisions with a website in the community, compared to those in other Connected communities.

-Competition provides communities with choices for service, allowing them the ability to switch providers if their current service does not meet their needs.
-This chart shows the percent of political subdivisions who state that their internet service meets or does not meet their needs.
+Satisfaction in the Government Sector Competition provides communities with choices for service, allowing them the ability to switch providers if their current service does not meet their needs.
+This chart shows the percentage of political subdivisions that state that their internet service meets or does not meet their needs.

-This chart shows the various reasons why government subdivisions report being dissatisfied with their current internet service.
+Reasons for Dissatisfaction This chart shows the various reasons why government subdivisions report being dissatisfied with their current internet service.

-Government Sector Technology Applications

-Beyond a website and the many forms of digital communications, there are more advanced ways in which a political subdivision can leverage technology to improve civic participation.
+Government Sector Technology Applications Beyond a website and the many forms of digital communications, there are more advanced ways in which a political subdivision can leverage technology to improve civic participation.
 This chart shows the use and interest in various technologies among local political subdivisions.